Lesson 4: Helping customers help themselves

 Starting a knowledge base from scratch can be a daunting task.
 You can start small with a few articles and build from there.
 A best practice is to focus on creating content to answer your customers most common questions, issues, and pain points.

 If you support multiple languages and have knowledge base content in all those languages, you add it all into your Help Center.
 No need to create separate Help Centers for each language.
+You must be on Guide Professional with Support Professional or Enterprise to add localized content.

 When customers visit your Help Center, their web browser language preference is detected and the appropriate language content is displayed.
 Each customer can also choose their Help Center language preference using the language selector.